scikit-hep/pyhf/docs/faq.rst

 learned about the project and began making contributions, quickly becoming `the third core developer <https://twitter.com/KyleCranmer/status/1052186117452259328>`_.
-``pyhf`` was founded on the ideas of open contributions and community software and continues in that mission today as a `Scikit-HEP project <https://scikit-hep.org/>`_, wich an open invitation for community contributions and new developers.
+``pyhf`` was founded on the ideas of open contributions and community software and continues in that mission today as a `Scikit-HEP project <https://scikit-hep.org/>`_, with an open invitation for community contributions and new developers.

 Troubleshooting